karl-/gamedev2/JournalAssignment.md

+## Journal Assignment Guidelines

-- Find a game development blog / magazine / journal / forum
+- Find a game development blog / magazine / journal / forum.
-- Read an article / blog post / paper
+- Read an article / blog post / paper.
-- Write a short summary of the ideas presented and how they may apply to your work
+- Write a short summary of the ideas presented and how they may apply to your work.
+- Papers should be approximately 1 page double-spaced.

 Example article: